The residential cruise ship offering a 'more affordable' life at sea - KRDO

 Aside from the purchase price, residents will be charged a “living fee,” which ranges from $65,000 to $200,000 per unit annually and covers expenses such as food and maintenance.

-While this certainly won’t be affordable to everyone, the fees are considerably less than other floating complexes such as The World, where homes can cost around $14 million and annual maintenance fees up to $1.4 million.
+While this certainly won’t be affordable to everyone, the fees are considerably less than other floating complexes such as The World, where homes start at $2 million and go for as high as $15 million, with undisclosed annual fees on top.

 “Once you pay your fees, you can pretty much put your personal wallet or credit cards away and save for the rest of the year if you choose to,” adds Punton.

-Note: This story has been amended to clarify the range of prices of homes on the The World residential ship.